daletom/letsgoheadless/content/articles/prismictonuxt.md

 It's time to open up your favorite code editor for the Nuxt project you created.
 Go to the `index.vue` file in your pages folder and remove the `<Tutorial>` component.
 You can also deleted the `Tutorial.vue` file in the components folder as well.

-No go back to your `index.vue` file in the pages folder.
+Now go back to your `index.vue` file in the pages folder.
 Let's add the code to show your teaser post:

 ```javascript
 <template>